 The ultimate goal is to keep dirt from being scrubbed into the paint and creating scratches; it's a crapshoot whether those spinning brushes of doom at an automatic car wash are clean or filled with mud from the off-road truck that went through before your car.

 Even hand-wash car washes are suspect because you don't know how clean their washing and drying towels are or how they've been used.
-Touchless car washes are the best bet for a quick wash, though not completely safe because the harsh wash chemicals can strip wax, Dvorak said.
+Touchless car washes, which spray and rinse but don't contact your car, are the best bet for a quick wash — though they aren't completely safe because the harsh wash chemicals can strip wax, Dvorak said.